 Surfing is a sport that is generally performed on an individual basis, although in some cases individual performances are compiled to create an overall team score.
 Surfers begin by laying flat on a board and paddling out to wherever the ocean's waves are breaking at that particular moment.
 From there, they wait for a large enough wave to arrive.
 Just as the wave reaches its peak and begins its downward descent towards the surface, riders mount the board and stand on top of it, using their body weight to propel them forward as they ride the middle portion of the wave known as the wake while the top comes crashing down just over their heads.

 As a new fan of surfing, it is important to note the differences between recreational and competitive surfing.
 Whereas there are no rules or specific maneuvers required when surfing for pleasure, competitive surfing involves just the opposite.
-Participants are judged on their ability to ride alongside the wave's wake for as long possible, with poor execution or failure to remain on the board resulting in valuable point deductions from their ultimate score.
+Participants are judged on their ability to ride alongside the wave's wake for as long as possible, with poor execution or failure to remain on the board resulting in valuable point deductions from their ultimate score.

 The most important pieces of surfing equipment are the surfboards themselves.
 Today, boards are made primarily out of synthetic materials that are flexible, durable and water resistant.
 These qualities allow the boards to glide seamlessly across the water and withstand the immense pressure from waves violently slapping against the base.
 Surfboards differ in size, on average ranging from 5-12 feet.
-The size of the board used by each surfer is dependant on a variety of different factors such as height, weight and overall surfing ability.
+The size of the board used by each surfer is dependent on a variety of different factors such as height, weight and overall surfing ability.
 For example, a heavier surfer with years of experience is likely to prefer a more lightweight for increased speed and water traction, while a surfer with a smaller build and less experience may opt for a studier board for enhanced maneuverability

 Surfing attire is one of the most defining aspects of the sport, as it is unlike the outerwear worn in any other sport.
 Surfers wear wetsuits that start at the neck area and extend all the way down through the feet.
 Not only are these wetsuits thermally insulated to protect athletes from the extremely cold water temperatures, but they also come equipped with a slight stickiness at the hands and underneath the feet.
 This provides surfers with a better chance of maintaining a secure grasp of the board when exceptionally rough waves are bearing down on them.